LarsonLaugh/arXivEng/README.md

 # arXivEng

 This is a small practice project on `Flask` framework and a simple database `SQLAlchemy`.
-The purpose is to wrap the arXiv search engine API `arxiv.query()` in a web interface.
+The purpose is to wrap the arXiv search engine API `arxiv.query()` in a web interface and to offer caching the arXiv pdf files locally for later reading.

 ### How to use
 Git clone this repository